KyleCaulkins/Election_Analysis/README.md

 ## Election Audit Results

-The following is a list of election outcomes, summarized by the python script, and parts of the script related to each outcome.
+The following is the summary of election outcomes for the US concressional precinct.
+This summary is output from the python script.
+Each outcome within the summary is further explained with areas of relavent python script.
+* Total Votes Cast

 -How many votes were cast in this congressional election?
 -Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.